radugrecu/node-express-sample/README.md

+## Intro
-Simple node/express app, built with nodejs v16.
+Simple node/express app.

+### How to run it
+You will need Node.js to run this.
-It probably runs on nodejs 18, and other versions, too.
+The app was tested with Node.js 16 but it probably works with other versions, too.

-Run it by `node server.js`.
+Once you have Node.js installed, `cd` into the app directory and run `npm install`.

+Then you can run the actual app via `node server.js`.

+---

 By default, it listens on port 3000.
 You can override this using environment variable `APP_PORT`.